ZakWrench/Archived/README.md

 # Archived
-A compilation of stuffs I've worked on(Python,R,Machine Learning,JS)
+A compilation of stuffs I've worked on in the past year(Python,R,Machine Learning,JS)